Registration for this course is open until Wednesday, 15.04.2026 23:59.

 Foundations of Firmware Security

-Instead of a written exam, students complete a final project report and oral exam, where they should demonstrate their skills by identifying 0-day vulnerabilities in embedded firmware.
+Instead of a written exam, students complete a final project report and an oral exam, during which they demonstrate their skills by identifying 0-day vulnerabilities in embedded firmware.

 Prerequisites

 This course is not for the unprepared.
-You must have strong, hands-on experience in C (and at least a basic understanding of Rust), as well as solid knowledge of operating systems and cybersecurity.
+You must have hands-on experience in C (and at least a basic understanding of Rust or be willing to learn a bit of Rust), as well as solid knowledge of operating systems and cybersecurity.
+If you lack these foundations, you will struggle from day one, fall behind, and eventually fail the course.

 Course Book: